Money

 This is a complex issue as long as there is no security system or strong incentives to save money.
 It is a rational choice for poor parents to have many children.

-Often older adults depend on their family to take care of, so having more children means for them to have more support when they are old or sick.
+Often older adults depend on their families to take care of them, so having more children means they have more support when they are old or sick.
 Indeed most people in developing countries get financial support from their children or even live with them.

 So a solution to population growth is to improve the social protection of poorer people.

-Empowering women and strengthen their role in marriage and society would lead to fewer children.
+Empowering women and strengthening their role in marriage and society would lead to fewer children.
 An interview with men and women reveals that women usually want fewer children than men.

 So measures against population growth must be considered carefully.
 We are only able to fight it when we really know where it comes from.